 #4 Cafepress Affiliate Program

 Promoting merchandise (from other designers) is another way you can make money using Cafepress without owning an online store.
-Through their affiliate program which you can sign up via Comission Junction and earn up to 15% in sales commission when the person that you refer to the marketplace makes a purchase.
+Through their affiliate program which you can sign up via CJ Affiliate and earn up to 15% in sales commission when the person that you refer to the marketplace makes a purchase.

 - Assuming that all the product quality is the same, what you are basically promoting is the designs (not really the product itself) which can be quite subjective to interpretation.